Frequently Asked Questions

 To get an idea of how much methane could be released, selected parts are added below from: JICS Annual Report 2010-2011 (page 25):

 Recent geochemical and geophysical evidence demonstrates that the ESAS subsea permafrost has been showing signs of destabilization (Shakhova et al., 2010a, b).
-If this permafrost further destabilizes, emissions could be significantly larger than teragram-sized.
+If this permafrost further destabilizes, emissions could be significantly larger than teragram-sized.10.
+How much methane could be released, say, within a few years?

 The amount of CH4 that could theoretically be released in the future is enormous.
 The volume of gas hydrates that underlie the Arctic Ocean seabed is estimated to be 2,000 Gt of CH4 (Makogon et al., 2007).
 About 85% of the Arctic Ocean sedimentary basins occur within the continental shelf; therefore, within the ESAS alone, which comprises ~30% of the area of the Arctic shelf, hydrate deposits could contain ~500 Gt of CH4.
 An additional two-thirds of that amount (~300 Gt) is stored in the form of free gas (Ginsburg and Soloviev, 1994).
 Because submarine permafrost is identical to on-land permafrost, the carbon pool held within submarine permafrost can be estimated to include not less than 500 Gt of carbon within a 25-m-thick permafrost body (Zimov et al., 2006).
 Thus the total amount of carbon preserved within the Arctic continental shelf could total ~1300 Gt of carbon, of which 800 Gt is previously formed CH4 ready to be suddenly released when appropriate pathways develop (Shakhova and Semiletov, 2009; Shakhova et al., 2010b).
 Release of only 1% of this reservoir would more than triple the atmospheric mixing ratio of CH4, probably triggering abrupt climate change, as predicted by modeling results (Archer and Buffett, 2005).